cosmicbit/ToDoList/README.md

 - `Views/` – Custom UI components
 - `Design/` – Typography and design helpers

+## Documentation
+ToDoList app's documantation can be found in Xcode.

+To view documentation, clone the project, navigate to the toolbar then window -> Developer Documentation

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.